jamessan/etc-vim/README.md

 * [Project local settings](https://github.com/neovim/nvim-lspconfig/wiki/Project-local-settings)
 * [Recommended plugins for enhanced language server features](https://github.com/neovim/nvim-lspconfig/wiki/Language-specific-plugins)

-## Windows

-In order for neovim to launch certain executables on Windows, it must append `.cmd` to the command name.
-To work around this, manually append `.cmd` to the entry `cmd` in a given plugin's setup{} call.

 ## Contributions

 If you are missing a language server on the list in [server_configurations.md](doc/server_configurations.md), contributing